NativeScript/docs/content/guide/ui/image-source.md

 Downloads and decodes the image from the provided url and creates a new ImageSource instance from it.

 ---

-The following is the API for the loaded ImageSource instance.
+#### The loaded ImageSource instance has the following properties and methods.

 ### android
 ```ts